-As a country, we use about 2% more energy every year.
+As a country, we use about 1% more energy every year (refer note 1).
 We could save about 20% of that demand (or $2.4 billion a year) by using energy more efficiently and relying more on renewable resources.

 We can all make changes that help to shrink overall energy demand.
 It could be something as simple as switching off lights when you leave a room, or choosing appliances with a higher star rating.
 By 2035, EECA estimates that through cost-effective energy efficiency and fuel substitution measures:

 - Businesses could reduce their energy use by around 19 per cent through smarter energy management, more efficient equipment and replacing existing process heating systems with electric technologies.

 - Households could reduce their energy use by around 20 per cent through more efficient space heating, water heating and lighting.

 - Transport energy use could be reduced by around 27 per cent through more efficient driving practices, improved fuel economy and electric vehicles.